zchking/docs/pages/katalon-studio/tutorials/setting_mobile_application_automation.md

 Katalon Studio installs the application automatically while in Spy mobile, Record mobile, Run, or Debug mode if the application is previously not installed on the device.

-As an example, let’s see how it works in record mode.
+As an example, let's see how it works in record mode.

 *   Step 1: Click on **Record Mobile**